 A snow emergency is not in effect.

 A snow emergency is snow accumulation of 6 inches or greater (in one snow event or successive snow events).
 In this instance or in anticipation of it, the Public Works Director, Chief Law Enforcement Official, or their designees, will declare a snow emergency which begins at 12:01 a.m.
-To assure that the community is informed of the snow emergency, typically, an announcement will be made on the local media (radio station, TV Cable Channel 6, or if newspaper deadline can't be met, in the news briefs) by 6 p.m. on the day preceding the snow emergency.
+To ensure that the community is informed of the snow emergency, typically, an announcement will be made on the local media (radio station, TV Cable Channel 6, or if newspaper deadline can't be met, in the news briefs) by 6 p.m. on the day preceding the snow emergency.
 The City will also make announcements on its Facebook and Twitter pages.
 The emergency exists because of snow or other winter-related conditions creating a hazardous road condition or impedes the movement of fire, health, police, emergency or other vehicular traffic.

 The goal of the announcement is to clear vehicles from streets to allow the safe and effective removal of snow or ice.
 From 12:01 a.m. to noon during a declared emergency, it is unlawful for any person to allow a vehicle or other obstruction to remain parked on any Snow Emergency Route.
 Any vehicle parked on Snow Emergency Route streets from 12:01 a.m. to noon during the Snow Emergency will be ticketed and towed at the owners’ expense.
 After noon, parking on Snow Emergency Routes may resume.